R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

   A mixed-reality creature named Oppy follows you around your real room.
 Using a magic flashlight, you reveal glowing orbs behind virtual “portals,” toss them to Oppy, and guide it with simple gestures or voice commands as it responds playfully.

 - **Phanto — Object-Based Agent (Talking Gun)**
-  Your sidekick is the Polterblast 3000—a sentient ghost-blaster that chats like a *Rick and Morty* gag where the gun has Morty’s personality.
-It warns of phantoms, and coaches your aim while you spray ectoplasmic goo and vacuum it back up.
+  Your sidekick is the Polterblast 3000—a sentient ghost-blaster that can warn of phantoms, and coaches your aim while you spray ectoplasmic goo and vacuum it back up (e.g., the talking Morty-voiced blaster in "High on Life"[^37]).
 - **Whisperer — Voice-Only Agent**
   No agent appears.
 An unseen “translator” whispers riddles and clues.
 You reply aloud; the environment changes according to recognized intents.
 The agent exists purely as a disembodied voice that mediates the interaction.